juan-carlos-trimino/fin-finance/README.md

 $ terraform apply -var-file="../tf_secrets.auto.tfvars"
 $ terraform apply -var="app_version=1.0.0" -auto-approve
 ```
-where `-auto-approve` skips interactive approval of the plan before applying.
-Terraform ignores this option when you pass a previously-saved plan file.
-This is because Terraform interprets the act of passing the plan file as the approval.<br>
+Notice the usage of the `-auto-approve` and `-var` options.
+The former skips interactive approval of the plan before applying. `Terraform` ignores this option when you pass a previously-saved plan file.
+This is because `Terraform` interprets the act of passing the plan file as the approval.
+The latter sets a value for a single input variable declared in the root module of the configuration.
-and<br>
-`-var` sets a value for a single input variable declared in the root module of the configuration.
 Use this option multiple times to set more than one variable.

+---
+***IMPORTANT***

-***IMPORTANT***: Resources you provision accrue costs while they are running.
-It's a good idea, as you learn, to always run **terraform destroy** on your project.<br>
+Resources you provision accrue costs while they are running.
+It's a good idea, as you learn, to always run `terraform destroy` on your project.

+---
 <a id="terraform_destroy"></a>
-To deprovision all objects managed by a Terraform configuration.
+To deprovision all objects managed by a `Terraform` configuration.
 See  [destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy)  for more information.
 ```
 $ terraform destroy
 $ terraform destroy -auto-approve